ShannaSmith/Tic-Tac-Toe/README.md

 A simple TicTacToe game in React

 ## Installation:
-`git clone` repository and run 'create-react app server' in a bash terminal.
-Required: node.js and npm to run the server
+`git clone` repository and run 'create-react app server' in your terminal.
+This file requires node.js to operate.

 ## Usage:
 For practice and learning React